basin-dev/continue/extension/src/README.md

 5. Press `F5` on your keyboard to start `Run and Debug` mode

-6. Open a second VS Code window with `unit-test-experiments`
+6. Open a second VS Code window with `continue`

 7. Start a virtual environment in this workspace `source env/bin/activate`